iremgulcin/acelya-kardelen-emine-cevdet/datasetcard.md

 #### Data Collection and Processing

 <!-- This section describes the data collection and processing process such as data selection criteria, filtering and normalization methods, tools and libraries used, etc. -->
-12 months of hourly data was merged into one.
+12 months of hourly data was merged into one using OS command lines.
-For the temperature data we utilized [meteoblue](meteoblue.com/) and for the match data, [wikipedia](https://tr.wikipedia.org/wiki/2021-22_S%C3%BCper_Lig_ma%C3%A7lar%C4%B1) was used.
+For the temperature data, we utilized [meteoblue](meteoblue.com/) and for the match data, [wikipedia](https://tr.wikipedia.org/wiki/2021-22_S%C3%BCper_Lig_ma%C3%A7lar%C4%B1) was used.
 Initial dataset had marine routes as well but only railway and highway data was used due to errors in the tags of marine lines.
 <!--{{ data_collection_and_processing_section | default("[More Information Needed]", true)}}-->

 #### Features and the target

 <!-- This section describes the features of the dataset and the target of the project -->
 Features that are used: *'transition_hour',  'transport_type_id',  'day',  'line_encoded', 'transfer_type_b', 'number_of_passenger', 'month', 'dayofyear', 'day_of_month', 'top_lines_indicator'*

 Target: *'number_of_passenger'*.

 Their respected explanation can be found in the [Dataset Structure](#dataset-structure) section.

 <!--### Annotations [optional]